 Welcome to Bloxburg

 Welcome to Bloxburg is akin to The Sims, giving you a simulation experience in which you’ll live your best life, go to work, and build your own house.
 While this play-to-pay premium game has been in beta since its creation in 2014, it certainly feels like a full gaming experience.
 Before you get to build your house, you must earn money by participating in one of the game’s 12 jobs, ranging from woodcutter to cashier to hairdresser.
 Once you excel at your job, you’ll earn the cash to expand your home, purchase vehicles, and make other purchases that enhance your life.
-With currently over 2.8 billion visits (and thousands of players online at any given time), you’ll never be gaming alone.
+This widely popular game gets a whopping 2.8 billion visits, assuring you that you are always gaming collectively with thousands of other players online.

 - The best games on Steam